All you need to understand about plumbing drain systems: A detailed guide

 FAQ

-What is the cause of clogs in the drains of plumbing?
+What can cause clogs to the drains of plumbing?

-Can I use chemical drain cleaners to clear blockages?
+Can I make use of chemical drain cleaners to clear blockages?

 Tags: Drains, Plumbing, Tools Categories: Plumber